lugnitdgp/FantasyFootball/README.md

 ## Built With

 This app has been made using the MEVN stack.

-Back-end - Express on Node
+*Back-end - Express on Node

-Front-end - Vue
+*Front-end - Vue

-Database - A Mongo Atlas online database
+*Database - A local Mongo Server

 ## Authors